 Almost all Korean meals are served with anywhere from 2 to 12 side dishes, known as banchan.
 With that in mind, it's easy to see why whipping up a Korean menu can seem like a daunting task if you're in a hurry or pressed for time.
-You might be surprised, though, that you probably have at least a few of the ingredients in your fridge or pantry needed to make some of these side dishes from spicy pickles to rolled egg omelettes.
+You might be surprised, though, that you probably have at least a few of the ingredients in your fridge or pantry needed to make some of these side dishes, from spicy pickles to rolled egg omelets.

 01 of 09